Port of Hamburg, Germany

 ENTRANCE CHANNEL AND APPROACHES

-Entrance to the port is effected by means of the Elbe River.
-A vessel approaching the mouth of the river will first sight, in order, the four light vessels, Elbe I or outer light vessel, Elbe II, Elbe III, and Elbe IV, all of which are painted red with their names on their sides.
+The Elbe River affects the entrance to the port.
+A vessel approaching the mouth of the river will first sight, in order, the four light vessels: Elbe I, or outer light vessel, Elbe II, Elbe III, and Elbe IV, all of which are painted red with their names on their sides.

-These lights serve to indicate the channel which lies between the Scharhorn Riff, Neuwerker Watt, Kleiner Vogelsand, and Steilsand on the south side of the entrance and the Grosser Vogel, Gelbsand, and Hakensand on the north side.
+These lights indicate the channel between the Scharhorn Riff, Neuwerker Watt, Kleiner Vogelsand, and Steilsand on the south side of the entrance and the Grosser Vogel, Gelbsand, and Hakensand on the north side.

-The river, which almost forms a figure S between Cuxhaven and Hamburg, is easy to navigate and the channel is well marked with the uniform German system of red spar buoys with letters on the starboard and black conical buoys with numbers on the port.
+The river, which almost forms a figure S between Cuxhaven and Hamburg, is easy to navigate.
+The channel is well marked with the uniform German system of red spar buoys with letters on the starboard and black conical buoys with numbers on the port.

 The river, between the sea and Cuxhaven, has a navigable depth of about 37 feet at high water neap tides and about 26 feet at low water spring tides.

-Between Cuxhaven and Hamburg the minimum depth is 25 1/2 feet at low water spring tides, which have a rise of from 7 1/2 to 11 feet.
+Between Cuxhaven and Hamburg, the minimum depth is 25 1/2 feet at low-water spring tides, which rise from 7 1/2 to 11 feet.
 The channel is now being deepened to 40 feet at mean high water.
-The width of the channel ranges from 660 to 1,300 feet.
+Its width ranges from 660 to 1,300 feet.

 General View of Hamburg Harbor.